“Life Is Too Short To Accept Brutal Creative Directors.”

 CUT TO McDONALD’S MANAGER DRESSING DOWN A NEW EMPLOYEE.

 “Hey, I didn’t get to wear this red paper Manager’s hat by makin’ milkshakes as crappy as this!”

 Why advertising creates so many of these tinpot dictators is a mystery.
-What pray tell warrants any kind of arrogance at all?
+What, pray tell, warrants any kind of arrogance at all?
 Dude, this is advertising.
 You’re not pullin’ babies out of burning buildings.
-You’re not curing cancer or making peace.
+You’re not curing cancer.
 You make commercials for cry-eye.
 Websites.
 End-aisle displays.
 Jesus.